 The argument against Myers-Briggs is that it’s not scientific.
 The argument for Myers-Briggs is that I’m also the kind of person who did some looking into it and realizes that MBTI is neither scientific nor consistently applied, and I also test consistently as INTJ, so clearly something is going on here.
 And every time I read a description of INTJ I have to facepalm because I so consistently recognize myself in it.

 (Yes, I’m familiar with the Forer effect and have compared it to descriptions of different types.
-Yes, I could totally believe their is a Forer + placebo effect where knowing that you have been assigned a certain type makes it sound more relevant to you than other types you read.
+Yes, I could totally believe there is a Forer + placebo effect where knowing that you have been assigned a certain type makes it sound more relevant to you than other types you read.
 Yes, I’m still impressed with how well descriptions of INTJs fit me.
 Also, I notice that people on Less Wrong, ie people like me, are seven times more likely to be INTJ than the general population.
 That seems like a nice objective result.)

 I think it’s easy to reconcile “Myers-Briggs is not scientific” with “Myers-Briggs is a useful and real descriptive tool”.